amaarora/amaarora.github.io/_posts/2022-07-04-swintransformerv1.md

 Before looking at the code implementation of shifted window based attention, we first need to understand what's exactly going on.
 And if the above doesn't make much sense, let me try and break it down for you.
 It's really simple.
 Trust me!

 So on the left, we have an 8x8 feature map which is evenly partitioned into 4 windows of size 4 x 4.
 Here, the window size $M=4$.
 Now in the first part of the two successive blocks, we calculate attention inside these windows.
 But, remember we also need cross-window attention for our network to learn better!
 Why?
 (Because we are no longer using a global context).
 So, in the second part of the swin transformer block, we displace the windows by $([M/2], [M/2])$ pixels from the regularly partitioned windows, and perform attention between these new windows!
 This leads to cross-window connections.
 In this case, since $M=4$, we displace the windows by $(2, 2)$.
+Now, we perform self-attention inside the shifted local windows.

+> **Note:** After the shifting windows by (2,2), we have a total of 9 windows, whereas previously we only had 4 windows.
+There might be a better way to perform shifted window attention.
+That has been explained in the next section.

 ### Efficient batch computation for shifted configuration
 ![](/images/window-partition.png "Figure-6: Illustration of an efficient batch computation approach for self-attention in shifted window partitioning.")